iivanoo/covid-apps-observer/data/data_us/reports/resources/com.soc.mycolorado___4.0/report.md

 > Looks like it would be a great app, if it worked. . .
 App crashes every time I scan the back of my license.
 I tried restarting the phone, not having any other apps in use, no luck.<br> :date: __2020-12-09 19:20:12__

 > ID scanner is hot garbage, can't create account<br> :date: __2020-12-06 01:51:33__

+> Try and do the facial recognition blacks out my camera, if you wanted to steal ppls info in Colorado just ask don't make an app that doesnt even work.
+Disgraceful!!!
+Your not even trying to improve Coloradan lives at all, just trying to line each other pockets while we continue to suffer.
+Pathetic!<br> :date: __2020-11-15 21:40:36__